AraujoH/myblog/content/authors/admin/_index.md

 title: Hugo Santarém
 ---

-Hi.
 I'm Hugo, a researcher at CEPEL working on scenario generation and a M.Sc. student at the Civil Engineering Program at The Federal University of Rio de Janeiro.

 I love all things RStats.
 I also do Brazilian Jiu-Jitus and like to pretend that I get the poetry from The Paris Review.